 The expenditure projection for salaries includes annual increases for movement on step and column placements and longevity service increments.
 FY 2018-19 includes a salary adjustment for all employee groups.
-The budget includes increases in non-capped health premium rates for employees and retirees effective January 1, 2019, as well as, increases in the capped rates as negotiated in the collective bargaining agreements.
-On average, the rates increased 5.2% across all medical plans.
+FY 2019-20 includes a salary adjustment for AFSCME and non-represented employees.
+Negotiations for compensation for AFT and CSEA are ongoing and once settled will be allocated accordingly.
+The budget includes increases in the District's share of health premium rates for employees and retirees effective January 1, 2020.
+On average, the rates increased approximately 1.09% across all medical plans.
 Dental and vision insurance premiums remained unchanged.

-For pensions, the PERS employer rate increased from 15.53% to 18.06% for classified employees and the STRS employer rate increased from 14.43% to 16.28% for faculty and other academic employees.
-The District's Workers' Compensation costs have also remained low allowing the District to retain an internal charge percentage at a low 0.71% rate while the unemployment insurance contribution rate remained unchanged at 0.575%.
+For pensions, the PERS employer rate increased from 18.06% to 19.72% for classified employees and the STRS employer rate increased from 16.28% to 17.1% for faculty and other academic employees.
+The District's Workers' Compensation costs have remained low allowing the District to retain an internal charge percentage at a rate of .71% of payroll while the unemployment insurance contribution rate remained unchanged at 0.055%.

-Below is a historical graphical depiction of general fund expenditures by expenditure type:
+Below is a historical graphical depiction of unrestricted general fund expenditures by expenditure type: